 …but, speaking the truth in love, [we] may grow up in all things into Him who is the head—Christ—...

-This is an excellent verse on how relationships work best.
+This is an excellent verse on how true loving relationships work best.
 When we do not seek and share the truth, relationships suffer.
 If we only seek and share truth, the emphasis would be placed on being Separate and Powerful because truth is always powerful.

 The emphasis of the verse is more than powerful, though.
 We are to speak “…the truth in love…” which combines power with what is best for the other person.
 So, powerful truth is spoken with the thought of what is best for them – Powerful and Relational.
+The Apostle Paul wants the truth spoken in relationships and always done with the heart's intent to be the best for the other person.

 2 Timothy 1:7